 About Essential Tremor

 Once known as familial tremor, benign essential tremor or hereditary tremor, essential tremor (ET) is a neurological condition that causes a rhythmic trembling of the hands, head, voice, legs or trunk.
 Some even feel an internal shake.
-It is often confused with Parkinson’s disease although ET is eight times more common and affects an estimated 10 million Americans and millions more worldwide.
+ET is often confused with Parkinson’s disease although it’s eight times more common, affecting an estimated 10 million Americans and millions more worldwide.
 But essential tremor is more than just a tremor.
-Because of stereotypes and a lack of awareness, many people with ET never seek medical care though many would benefit from treatment.
+Because of stereotypes and a lack of awareness, many people with ET never seek medical care.

 Free Downloads and Articles